voytech/tabulate/README.md

 - Exported data needs to be table-formatted.

-- You want to reuse tabular structure and apply it to many tabular formats (excel, pdf)
+- You want to reuse table structure and apply it to many tabular file formats (excel, pdf)

-- You need to preserve consistent and file format agnostic styling (e.g. same cell styles can be applied on both: xlsx and pdf files).
+- You need to preserve consistent styling (e.g. same cell styles can be applied on both: xlsx and pdf files).

-- You need means to add new styles or other attributes.
+- You want to add new styles or other attributes as long as they are not included in basic package.

 - You want to operate using extensible and type-safe API (DSL)